Ds2023/British_Airways_Predictive_Booking_Model/README.md

 ## Streamlit Dashboard

-To predict the chances of booking or not
+To predict the chances of booking or not.
+Interface: Interactive dashboard.